 The goal of the seminar is to deal with different topics related to the materials handling and logistics.
 The students can work on the topic either alone or in a group work.
 At the end the results are presented and discussed with a final presentation.
 The prepare the work for the seminar an introductory event is scheduled at the beginning.

 Ort: Gebäude 50.38, Raum 0.22, Termine siehe homepage

-7.199 Course: Seminar in Informatics (Bachelor) [T-WIWI-103485]
+7.200 Course: Seminar in Informatics (Bachelor) [T-WIWI-103485]

-Responsible:Professorenschaft des Fachbereichs InformatikOrganisation:KIT Department of Economics and ManagementPart of:M-WIWI-101816 - Seminar Module
+Responsible: Professorenschaft des Fachbereichs Informatik Organisation: KIT Department of Economics and Management

-Type Credits Recurrence Version Examination of another type 3 Each term 1
+Type Examination of another type